- 2 minutes to read

 Turn the primary member on, and wait for the synchronization with the other member cluster database.
 This can take a few minutes.

-The primary member will identify that something went wrong, and now the second member is the master and automatically synchronize the new information between the members.
+The primary member will identify that something went wrong, and now the second member is the Primary and automatically synchronize the new information between the members.

 Once done, the login page should be displayed in the primary web application interface.

-Log in to the primary member web application and click Assume as master to return the primary member as Master.
+Log in to the primary Primary web application and click Assume as Primary to return the primary member as Primary.

 In the secondary member, go to Orbit ➔ Settings ➔ Application toggle the "Enable application" button to disable the application, and click save at the button.
 Make sure that it is not showing green.

 Log in using SSH at port 59022 to the primary member with the mt4adm user.

 Execute the command